ethz-pes/AI-mag/README.md

 However, the toolbox can work without Python, as long as the Python ANN engine is not used.

-The toolbox was tested with the following operating system:
+The toolbox was tested with the following operating systems:
 * Linux Ubuntu 18.04.4 LTS
 * Microsoft Windows 10

-The following software were used to generate ressources but are not required to run the code:
+The following softwares were used to generate ressources but are not required to run the code:
 * Adobe Illustrator 2020 - generating the GUI artwork
 * Wolfram Mathematica 12 - generating analytical solutions